magarveylab/bloom-publication/README.md

 ## Inference

 ### Biosynthetic Breakdown Prediction with BLOOM-DOS
-BLOOM-DOS utilizes a custom SMARTS-based motif library and and post-filtering prioritization to infer combinations of biosynthetic building blocks that plausibly explain the biosynthesis of a given metabolite.
+BLOOM utilizes a custom SMARTS-based motif library and and post-filtering prioritization to infer combinations of biosynthetic building blocks that plausibly explain the biosynthesis of a given metabolite.
 Run the following command to generate a `.json` file that maps atom indices in the SMILES structure to candidate biosynthetic units.
 Set `standardization=True` to resolve SMILES inconsistencies such as tautomerization.

 **Single Submission**
 ```python